 Net sales.
 Our net sales are derived primarily from the sale of our Argus II System.
-We began selling our products in Europe in 2011, Saudi Arabia in 2012, the United States and Canada in 2014, Turkey in 2015, and Taiwan in 2017.
+We began selling our products in Europe in 2011, Saudi Arabia in 2012, the United States and Canada in 2014, Turkey in 2015, Russia, South Korea and Taiwan in 2017.
 Our objective is to increase our product revenue over the next several years as we pursue commercialization of our product, as our product becomes more well-known and accepted in the market, and as insurance coverage becomes more widespread.

 Cost of sales.
 Cost of sales includes the salaries, benefits, material, overhead, third party costs, warranty, charges for excess inventory, and other costs required to make our Argus II System at our Sylmar, California facility.
-Historically, our cost of sales has been greater than our revenues, which has resulted in gross losses.
-However, beginning in the second half of fiscal 2014 and continuing through the first quarter of 2016, due to higher revenues and increased manufacturing output and efficiencies, we began generating positive gross margins for the first time in our operating history.
-Since the second quarter of 2016, due to lower revenues, lower production activity and a reserve for excess inventory, we have been recording gross losses and unabsorbed overhead charges.
-At present we have suspended our production until sales volumes improve.
-Our ability to generate a gross profit in the future will depend on our ability to (i) generate higher revenues and (ii) to produce our product in sufficient quantities that will allow us to absorb all production costs in a given period by spreading our costs over a larger production base, which will lower our cost per unit.
+In the second quarter of 2016, due to lower implant rates and revenue, we decreased production output and increased our reserve for slow-moving inventory.
+As a result of the lower production levels, we have been incurring expenses for unabsorbed overhead charges.
+Beginning in the first quarter of 2017, based on our rolling 12-month sales forecasts, we have been reducing our reserve for slow moving inventory, which has the effect of offsetting the cost of goods shipped for revenue in the period.
+We expect to work through our slow-moving inventory and resume normal production when sales orders increase.
+Our ability to generate a gross profit in future periods will depend on our ability to (i) generate higher revenues and (ii) to produce our product in sufficient quantities that will allow us to absorb all production base, which will lower our cost per unit.